digital-archives/HISTGA1011/slides/week_01_slide_deck.md

 Byte length determines total number of values a byte can represent.

 A 1-bit byte can hold up to two values (1 and 0).
-A 2-bit byte can hold up to 4 (00, 11, 01, 10).
+A 2-bit byte can hold up to 4 (00, 11, 01, 10) values.
 An 8-bit byte can represent up to 256 values.

 ---